Nedwize/react-practice/README.md

 > We can pass data with prop functions from Child to Parent by passing down a reference of a Parent function down to the Child with props

 See the onSubmit() function in App.js, PICS project for more details

+### Section 6 - Making API calls

+> We can make Network requests with Axios or Fetch.
+Fetch is and inbuilt method.
+Axios is a third party package.